-- 1. Turn off the gun control unit and ground the spray gun electrode. - 2.
+- 1. Turn off the gun control unit and ground the spray gun electrode to remove any residual charge. - 2.
 Turn off the fluid-delivery system and relieve the fluid pressure. - 3.
-See Figure 7-10.
 Remove the two screws (52) that attach the fluid hose fitting (B) to the ground bracket (A).
 Remove the fluid hose from the ground bracket. - 4.
-Loosen the hose retaining nut (C), which is located at the extension fluid inlet boss (D), and unscrew it completely. - 5.
-Pull the hose assembly out of the spray gun extension. - 6.
-If not replacing the fluid hose, clean the hose fittings and inspect the O-ring (16) on the gun end fitting.
-Replace if necessary. - 7.
-Lubricate the O-ring (16) with dielectric grease. - 8.
-Push the end fitting into the extension fluid inlet boss (D). - Apply a liberal coat of dielectric grease to the threads of the retaining nut (C) and screw the retaining nut into the extension and tighten 1/2 turn past hand tight.
-Do not overtighten. - 10.
-Secure the fluid hose within the ground bracket (A) with the two screws (52).
+Loosen the hose retaining nut (C) at the extension fluid inlet boss (D), and unscrew it completely. - 5.
+Pull the hose assembly out of the extension.